aszepieniec/stark-brainfuck/docs/engine.md

 Note that this simple register set does not contain a register for the current instruction.
 In reality the interactions with the RAM are only necessary if the instruction pertains to it -- specifically, if it is a read or write instruction.
 We will need to add a register to this effect in order for the instruction set to be capable of doing other things beyond reading from and writing to RAM.
 For the time being we can tolerate this omission by requiring that the value of `mv` corresponds to the RAM at location `mp` in *every* cycle, even cycles where the instruction has nothing to do with memory.
 Whenever `mp` changes, `mv` automatically changes also.

-The execution trace illustrates two of the problems we want to address.
+This execution trace illustrates two of the problems we want to address.

 | `clk` | `mp` | `mv` |
 |-------|------|------|